 Five months after the fires, the first signs of life at Wallaby Creek are the resprouting tree ferns which seem to be able to survive quite severe bushfires.
 However, every tree in this photo is dead and the formerly thick understorey is now ash.

 The tallest living trees remaining in Victoria today are a combination of older trees in the 150-300 year old class and those that began their lives following fires in the 1920s and 1930s.
 For regrowth trees to among the tallest trees in the state means that they are growing in ideal conditions - usually at a relatively low altitude, in or near a protected gully and near a permanent stream - and all of the known tallest regrowth trees are still growing vigorously.
-The tallest of these trees is 87m with another 3 trees known over 86m.
+The tallest of these trees is 92.1m with another 3 trees known over 88m.
 As long as these trees can escape fire and windstorms, it is expected that Victoria may again have a 100m tall tree in 30-40 years.

 The drive between Healeville and Narbethong, 90 minutes east of Melbourne, takes you through the Black Spur featuring some fantastic stands of 1939 regrowth Mountain ash forest.
 Many trees exceed 75m in height with some exceptional individual trees exceeding 85m.